NGEET/fates-docs/docs/source/fates_tech_note.rst

 Fundamental stomatal conductance theory
 ---------------------------------------

-Stomatal conductance is unchanged in concept from the CLM4.5 approach.
-Leaf stomatal resistance is calculated from the Ball-Berry conductance model as described by :ref:`Collatz et al. (1991)<Collatzetal1991>` and implemented in a global climate model by :ref:`Sellers et al. 1996<sellers1996>`.
+Within FATES, leaf-level stomatal conductance is representated by two main approaches.
+The first is that found in CLM4.5 where stomatal conductance (1/resistance) is calculated using the Ball-Berry conductance model as described by :ref:`Collatz et al. (1991)<Collatzetal1991>` and implemented in a global climate model by :ref:`Sellers et al. 1996<sellers1996>`.
 The model relates stomatal conductance (i.e., the inverse of resistance) to net